bsumlin/PyMieScatt/docs/examples.rst

 General Usage tips and Example Scripts
 ======================================

+PLEASE NOTE THAT MANY OF THESE EXAMPLES ARE OUTDATED.
+I WILL UPDATE THEM SOON, I PROMISE.

 PyMieScatt's functions are designed to work as a standalone calculator or as part of larger, more customized scripts.
 This page has a few selected examples which will expand as more innovative use cases appear.
 If you use PyMieScatt in your research in an unexpected or novel way, please `contact the author <mailto:bsumlin@wustl.edu>`_ to post an example here.

 Mie Efficiencies of a Single Homogeneous Particle